-- (1) No more than 6 credit hours of options are to be completed through PAC/DAC courses. - (2) Students with an interest in biomechanics or motor control are strongly encouraged to completed CMPUT 101 or 114 as one of their options.
+- (1) No more than six credit hours of options are to be completed through PAC/DAC - (2) Students with an interest in biomechanics or motor control are strongly encouraged to completed CMPUT 101 or 114 as one of their options. - (3) Students with an interest in Exercise Rehabilitation practica should contact the Undergraduate Programs Office for advice on course selection. - (4) Practicum opportunities may be limited for those students wishing to do a parttime practicum.